Game studios are like a lot of other tech companies: Casual. But when you add game culture into the mix, things can get weird.

 - Pay attention to your personal hygiene.
 Get a haircut.
 Trim your fingernails.
 Take a shower, wash your hair.
 Shave.

 - It’s okay if your soap or deodorant smells like a spring breeze, but skip the perfume and cologne.
 You don’t want an allergic interviewer to run out because you went too heavy on the eau de toilette.

-- Don’t wear shorts, but dresses and skirts are fine.
-Just remember you’re there to showcase your skills, not your physical assets.
+- Slacks, dresses, skirts, or decent-looking jeans are fine (no shorts).
+Just remember: you’re there to showcase your skills, not your physical assets.
 If in doubt, err on the side of less leg/skin/cleavage rather than more.

 - If you have a gamer-geek tee-shirt or other clothing, it can be a great way to express yourself and connect with your interviewers.
 Just make sure it’s in good condition… and in good taste.

 Guidelines are great.
 But every company is different, right?
 Luckily, there’s an easy way to find out the best way to dress for any given company: Ask them!
 Just call or email your contact at the company, whether it’s a hiring manger or recruiter.
 Ask them how you should dress for the interview.
 They can give you good suggestions based on their company’s specific culture and expectations.

 If you can’t get specifics from the recruiter, this should be a safe bet for most any game company:

 - Guys: Dark slacks or denim jeans (no rips/holes).
 Button-down shirt.
 Casual shoes (something like Vans or Sketchers).

 - Gals: Dark slacks or denim jeans (no rips/holes), or knee-length skirt.
 Sweater or button-down shirt.
 Closed-toe shoes.

 First impressions count.
 And their first impressions of you might just start the second you walk through the door.